 The University Supervisor assigns the grade based on the intern meeting the above course requirements.
 The grade will be either 'Satisfactory' (S) (reflecting a C grade or better for undergraduates) or a 'No Credit' (NC, which is equivalent to a failing grade).
 Any intern receiving a NC grade for their overall performance in their internship program will be required to begin a new internship, including re-enrollment and repayment for the 9-12 credit hours.
 An 'Incomplete' (IN) grade or 'In Progress' (IP) may be assigned until all course work requirements are completed and submitted to the University Supervisor, who is responsible for overseeing the internship.
 Once all requirements have been met, the University Supervisor changes the 'Incomplete/In Progress' grade to 'Satisfactory' by submitting a Change of Grade Form to the Registrar.
 Credits for this course count toward General Education and Professional Course work for graduation requirements.

 Student Expectations

-- Students must adhere to the guidelines of the George Mason University Honor Code [See http://academicintegrity.gmu.edu/honorcode/]. - Students with disabilities who seek accommodations in a course must be registered with the George Mason University Office of Disability
+Students must adhere to the guidelines of the George Mason University Honor Code [See http://academicintegrity.gmu.edu/honorcode/].

 George Mason University